zdravkov/kendo-docs/api/wrappers/jsp/timePicker.md

 ### change `String`

-Triggered when the underlying value of a TimePicker is changed.
+Fires when the selected date is changed

 For additional information check the [change](/api/web/timepicker#events-change) event documentation.